uberwach/leveling-up-jupyter/README.md

 The notebook view works like a modal editor such as vim.
 The notebook consists out of a sequence of cells that can be of several types, most often you encounter code cells that contain runnable code and markdown cells that can be typeset into integrated html on-the-fly.

-You can go into edit mode by typing <kbd>ENTER</kbd> and leave back to the cell selection mode by pressing <kbd>ESC</kbd>.
+You can go into edit mode by typing <kbd>ENTER</kbd> and leave back to the command mode by pressing <kbd>ESC</kbd>.
 Colors indicate in which mode you are at.
+The shortcuts for your system can be listed under `Help > Keyboard Shortcuts`.

+[Command Mode]: ./images/command_mode.png

+[Edit Mode]: ./images/edit_mode.png

 #### Themes

 Of course there are also themes.
 Try `pip install jupyterthemes`.
 The program `jt` is used to switch themes, try `jt -t chesterish`.
 Restarting the session if it does not work.
 Reset with `jt -r`.
 There are plenty of more options

 #### Exporting of notebooks

+Under `File > Download as` several options can be found to export the notebook from.
+For some reason, there are no shortcuts to do this.
+For `pdf` export, `pandoc` is required.

-### Setting different kernels
+#### Setting different kernels

 ### Improve Visualization quality by pre-made settings

+See
 ### Modding the UI
 ### Profiling && Debugging
 ### Extensions